Distance: 42 miles. Elevation: 5802 ft.

 But then it turned onto the most insane road I’ve ever been on, the D21.
 It’s difficult to do it justice in photos – you have to look at it on a map to appreciate the twisty nature of it.
 I’m sure someone had fun designing it.

-As I am getting lower, altitude-wise, the temperature is going up.
-This is good, and at the moment the sun is actually out but I’m just about to enter the forest again which I believe is the beginning of the two and half mile climb mentioned in my mantra!
+As I am getting lower, altitude-wise, the temperature is rising.
+That is good, and at the moment the sun is actually out but I’m just about to enter the shady forest again, which I believe is the beginning of the two and half mile climb mentioned in my mantra!

 Final report from back at base.
 The last two and a half mile climb of the day began just after that last report, which is weird because a col would normally be a high point.
 It started off in the forest quite steep at about 7 or 8% I would guess.
 I kept thinking it would only be about a half an hour of climbing.
 But it actually eased up quite considerably, so was nothing to have worried about in the end.
 The road emerged into a beautiful area, sort of scrubland, a bit similar to rides I had further west along the coast.
 The views were magnificent.

 Needless to say I was stopping frequently for photos.
 The evening sun had come out and there weren’t that many clouds in the sky and I had warmed up considerably.
-That road was extremely quiet, traffic-wise, with only a group of 5 or so motorcyclists passing me.
+That road was extremely quiet, traffic-wise, with only a group of five motorcyclists passing me.

 The descent was excellent, incorporating yet more switchbacks.

-At one point I saw the road going up again and was a bit perturbed until I realised that it was just a short ramp up to the Col de Brau.
+At one point I saw the road ahead rising up again and was a bit perturbed until I realised that it was just a short ramp up to the Col de Brau.
 After that, I was following the road that had stressed me out so much the night before, driving it in my motorhome.
 Switchback after switchback as the road wound down to Sospel.
-It was a lot easier on a bike than in a 3.5t motorhome.
+It was a lot easier on a bike than in a 3.5 ton motorhome.
 It’s good to finish a ride with a long descent.

 And with the sun shining…